rudrameher45/advotac_docker2/fastapi/README.md

 python main.py
 ```

-The server will start on `http://localhost:8000`
+The server will start on `https://api.advotac.com` (production) or your configured BACKEND_URL

 ## API Endpoints